regebro/moving-big-projects/moving-big-projects.rst

     The famous mythical man-month remains mythical also with Python 3.
     Putting 50 developers on porting at the same time will not work.
+    They will end up being blocked by each other, and you can't distribute the work properly.
     Ten isn't a problem, you can synchronize that, at least if they are in the same office.
 Maybe even 20, but no more than that.
     If your system is already split into multiple separate services